Rudeecho/Leetcode/Readme.md

-This repository contains my  C++ & Python Solutions for Leetcode.
+This is my repo of Fraz's Leetcode solutions in java